authzed/zed/docs/zed.md

 ### Options

 ```
       --page-limit uint32                    defines the number of relationships to be read by requested page during backup
-      --prefix-filter string   include only schema and relationships with a given prefix
+      --prefix-filter string                 include only schema definitions and relationships with a given prefix
-      --rewrite-legacy         potentially modify the schema to exclude legacy/broken syntax
+      --prefix-replacements stringToString   potentially modify the schema to replace desired prefixes (default [])
 ```

 ### Options Inherited From Parent Flags